top of page

 Daily Struggles of a leader

-#TLDR: Whether you are a #peopleleader or #individualcontributor, we all have to #lead in one way or other and #PBJAM found that we face similar struggles.
+#TLDR: Whether you are a #peopleleader or #individualcontributor, we all have to #lead in one way or another, and #PBJAM found that we face similar struggles.

 In our professional lives, we all play the role of a leader in one way or another.
 As direct leaders or indirect influencers, our struggles are similar.